コンテンツにスキップ

 Orchestra: Kamakura Symphony Orchestra

-Piano Concerto No. 4 in G major/No. 9
+Piano Concerto No. 4 in G major / Symphony No. 9

 Conductor: Kentaro Inui

-Soprano Mizuka Kobayashi / Alto Marino Yokose / Tenor Tone Otake / Baritone Naoki Kawada
+Soprano Mizuka Kobayashi / Alto Marino Yokose / Tenor Neiro Otake / Baritone Naoki Kawada

 Orchestra: Tokyo New City Orchestra

-Chorus: Let's Sing "Ninth" in Ebina Choir, Kanagawa Prefectural Ebina High School Choir Club, Kanagawa Prefectural Ikuta High School Glee Club
+Choir: Let's sing "The Ninth Symphony" in Ebina Choir, Kanagawa Prefectural Ebina High School Choir, Kanagawa Prefectural Ikuta High School Glee Club

 《Ayase City Owens Cultural Center》